Heard of Ed Seykota?

 34. (On losing streaks and over-trading) Acting out this drama could be exciting.
 However, it also seems terribly expensive.
 One alternative is to keep bets small and then to systematically keep reducing risk during equity drawdowns.
 That way you have a gentle financial and emotional touchdown.

-Mindset of a winner
+The mindset of a winner

 35. A losing trader can do little to transform himself into a winning trader.
 A losing trader is not going to want to transform himself.
 That’s the kind of thing winning traders do.